gustav-mb/PRDAT-assignments/Assignment 7/README.md

 STOP              // Halt the machine
 L1:               // main(int n)
   INCSP 1         // Declare y
-  GETBP           // Compute address of y and put on stack CSTI 1
+  GETBP           // Compute address of y with offset 1 from basepointer CSTI 1          -
-  ADD
+  ADD             -
   CSTI 1889       // Push 1889 to stack
-  STI             // Store 1889 in address of y, pop address of y INCSP -1        // Remove value of y from stack
+  STI             // Store 1889 in address of y, pop address INCSP -1        // Remove value of y from stack
   GOTO "L3"       // Jump to while condition
 L2:               // While-loop body
-  GETBP           // Push address of y on stack
+  GETBP           // Push address of y with offset 1 from basepointer CSTI 1          -
-  CSTI 1
-  ADD
+  ADD             -
-  GETBP           // Push address of y on stack
+  GETBP           // Push address of y with offset 1 from basepointer CSTI 1          -
-  CSTI 1
-  ADD
+  ADD             -
   LDI             // Load value of y, pop address, push value CSTI 1          // Push 1 to stack
-  ADD             // y + 1
-  STI             // Store result of y + 1 at address of y, pop address INCSP -1        // Remove result of y + 1 from stack GETBP           // Push address of y on stack
+  ADD             // y + 1, pop both value of y and 1, push result STI             // Store result of y + 1 at address of y, pop address INCSP -1        // Remove result of (y + 1) from stack GETBP           // Push address of y with offset 1 from basepointer CSTI 1          -
-  CSTI 1
-  ADD
+  ADD             -
   LDI             // Load value of y, pop address, push value CSTI 4          // Push 4 on stack
   MOD             // y % 4, pop value of y and 4, push result